Lowell Discovery Telescope

 The Lowell Discovery Telescope (LDT), formerly the Discovery Channel Telescope (DCT), is a 4.3 m aperture telescope owned and operated by Lowell Observatory.
 The LDT was built at a dark sky site in the Coconino National Forest near Happy Jack, Arizona.
 Happy Jack is located at an elevation of 2360 m and is approximately 65 km south-south-east of Flagstaff.
 The project was initially a partnership between Discovery Communications and Lowell Observatory.
 The research partnerships have been extended to include Boston University, The University of Maryland, The University of Toledo, Northern Arizona University, and Yale University.
 The telescope cost $53 million.
 It significantly augments Lowell Observatory's observational capability and enables pioneering studies in a number of important research areas.

-With its 4-meter class primary mirror, the Lowell Discovery Telescope is the fifth largest telescope in the continental United States (As of 2019).
+With its 4-meter class primary mirror, the Lowell Discovery Telescope is the fifth largest optical telescope in the continental United States (As of 2026).

 Final construction of the telescope was completed by February 2012 and first light images were taken in April 2012.